 Alberta bursts with festivities when independent vendors, artists, and shoppers gather in the streets on the last Thursday of each month.
 New shops are moving through the area, from Pilates studios to vegan cafes.
 Salt & Straw scoops handmade, small-batch ice cream.
 Little Big Burger serves beer with its sizzled patties.
 And the Waffle Window food cart adds creative culinary twists to a traditional breakfast dish.

 We hope this was helpful, and if you decide to take the plunge, don’t hesitate to reach out to your friends here at Bellhops.
-As we said, we coordinate local and long distance moving services in Portland, and we would love to help.
+As we said, we are Bellhops—movers in Portland and throughout the country and we would love to help.

 We've done the research and made our selections for the best neighborhoods in Portland for 2019.